Tape measure: Types

 Tape measures are often designed for specific uses or trades.
 Tapes may have different scales, be made of different materials, and be of different lengths depending on the intended use.

-Tape measures that were intended for use in tailoring or dressmaking were made from flexible cloth or plastic.
-They are named "sewing tape".
-These types of tape measures were mainly used for the measuring of the subject's waist line.
-Today, measuring tapes made for sewing are made of fiberglass, which does not tear or stretch as easily.
-Measuring tapes designed for carpentry or construction often use a stiff, curved metallic ribbon that can remain stiff and straight when extended, but retracts into a coil for convenient storage.
-This type of tape measure will have a floating tang or hook on the end to aid measuring.
-The tang is connected to the tape with loose rivets through oval holes, and can move a distance equal to its thickness, to provide both inside and outside measurements that are accurate.
-A tape measure of 25 or even 100 feet can wind into a relatively small container.
-The self-marking tape measure allows the user an accurate one hand measure.
+Tape measures used in tailoring are called "sewing tape".
+Originally made from flexible cloth or plastic, fiberglass is now the preferred material due to its resistance from stretching or tearing.
+Sewing tape is mainly used for the measuring of the subject's waist line.
+Measuring tapes designed for carpentry or construction often use a curved metallic ribbon that can remain stiff and straight when extended, but can also retract into a coil for convenient storage.
+This type of tape measure will have a hook on the end to aid measuring.
+The hook is connected to the tape with loose rivets through oval holes, and can move a distance equal to its thickness, to provide both inside and outside measurements that are accurate.
+Self-marking tape measures include a graphite tip, enabling the user to make accurate markings.

+Surveying requires the measuring of large distances and require an increased need for accuracy.
+Due to this, measuring tapes used for surveying may be made out of invar because of its low rate of thermal expansion.

+Cased measuring tape

+There are two basic types of cased measuring tapes: spring return tape measures and manual return tape measures.
+While spring return tape measures are compact and self-retracting, manual return measures are designed for longer distances and often require manual winding, often via hand crank.